DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/45 Disable Editing/10 Disable Editing.md

-DataGrid includes API that allows users to disable editing data within specific elements.
-In the sections below you can see how to prevent editing in a separate colum, row and cell.
+DataGrid includes API that allows you to disable data editing within certain columns or rows, or within individual cells.
+The following sections demonstrate how you can use that API.